 The Samsung Galaxy S4 will likely be out long before the Galaxy Note 3, making it a much more viable option for those in need of a new smartphone, particularly one made by Samsung.

 Up until a few days ago, the Galaxy S4 was rumored for a possible launch at Mobile World Congress in Barcelona, Spain at the end of February.
-Now it seems, the device might be touching down at a launch event on March 22nd.
-That rumor, from a publication in Korea, suggests that Samsung will host its own Unpacked event scheduled for the end of March.
+Now it seems, the device might be touching down at a from a publication in Korea, suggests that Samsung will host its own Unpacked event scheduled for the end of March.

 Samsung’s Vice President has himself said that a launch would be coming “soon” but the executive did not hint to any specific month or launch date for the Galaxy S4′s arrival.
 Soon, as we’ve seen numerous times in the past, could mean a number of things.
 Still, March is as good of a month as any.